 Everything was only possible by anticipating in time of the merits of her Son: The only Savior.
 Therefore, all these links, from the Immaculate Conception of Mary to the death and resurrection of Jesus Christ, form a single chain.

-Thirteen years later, in a small cave in the French Pyrenees, the Virgin appears to a fourteen-year-old shepherdess and tells her “I am the Immaculate Conception.”
+Four years later 1858, in a small cave in the French Pyrenees, the Virgin appears to a fourteen-year-old shepherdess and tells her “I am the Immaculate Conception.”
 Bernadette Soubirous, the seer, does not understand these words, she had never heard them, nor did she know anything about what had happened in Rome.

 It is in that sublime moment of her Immaculate Conception, when a direct relationship between the Woman and the Holy Spirit is established.
 Mary wanted to engrave this great news in our hearts through the heart of an uneducated young woman, she engraved it with fire in Saint Bernadette.